James Ruth of the Tampa Bay Buccaneers on Creating Community in Sports | Muse by Clios

 Where did you grow up, and where do you live now?

-I grew up in Lincoln, Neb., ended up going to high school in Arizona and then college in Dallas.
+I grew up in Lincoln, Nebraska, ended up going to high school in Arizona and then college in Dallas.
 I ultimately moved to New York and then Austin.
 Now I’m here in Tampa.

 Your first job.